 The purity of water is very important in onsen, so people need to bathe naked and take a shower before entering the thermal pools.
 You can't even touch the water with the towel.

 Young children can accompany a parent during the bath, regardless of gender.
 The girls who accompany the father in the men's bath wear clothes and bikinis.
 In some hot springs in the mountains, you can even come across mischievous monkeys.

 The hot springs are generally considered a refuge from the stressful life that the Japanese lead, the springs have a calm and relaxing atmosphere.
 Many hot springs have an image of Mount Fuji on the walls, which according to tradition, encourages calm and meditation.

 The waters are generally rich in minerals.
 Mineral water content and PH levels vary widely from one onsen to another.
 The waters can be rich in iron, sodium chloride, sulfur, carbon or radium.

 One of the goals of Japanese hot springs is to cure a disease.
 There is a type of source for each disease.
 Couples who are trying to get pregnant go to an Onsen.
 Elderly people go to spas to improve circulation or calm joint pain.

 The waters of the springs are considered hot in the west from 21 degrees, whereas the hot springs in Japan are only classified from 25 degrees.
 Water must have at least 1 of the 19 types of minerals.

-The hot springs are one of the ways to connect with nature and people.
-It is common to talk to strangers.
-Many Japanese people firmly believe that in hot springs you can make friends, have fun with co-workers, couples and family.
+Hot springs are one of the ways to connect with nature and people.
+It's common to talk to strangers.
+Many Japanese firmly believe that hot springs can make friends, have fun with coworkers, couples and family.

 Remembering that each onsen has its rules, there are tags and ways to bathe in thermal water.